Peter Anton

 Peter Anton (born 1963 in New Haven, Connecticut) is an American artist and sculptor.
-Anton is known for his sculptures around the theme of candy.
+Anton,"the world's sweetest sculptor," is known for his sculptures around the theme of candy.

 Exhibitions

-Peter Anton’s sculptures have been featured in solo exhibitions in Europe, the United States, and in Asia, including Museum Jan in Amstelveen, the Netherlands; the Lyman Allyn Art Museum in New London, Connecticut; the Allan Stone Gallery, Hammer Galleries, and the Bruce R. Lewin Gallery, in New York City; Scott Richards Contemporary Art in San Francisco; Gallery Valentine in East Hampton, New York; Urban Art in Seoul, South Korea; Guy Pieters Gallery in Knokke-Heist, Belgium; Gallery Delaive in Amsterdam; Galerie von Braunbehrens in Stuttgart, Germany; Davis Klemm Gallery in Wiesbaden, Germany; and Rarity Gallery in Mykonos, Greece.
+Peter Anton’s sculptures have been featured in solo exhibitions in Europe, the United States, and in Asia, including the Fairfield University Art Museum in Fairfield, Connecticut; the Museum Jan in Amstelveen, the Netherlands; the Lyman Allyn Art Museum in New London, Connecticut; the Allan Stone Gallery, Hammer Galleries, and the Bruce R. Lewin Gallery, in New York City; Scott Richards Contemporary Art in San Francisco; Gallery Valentine in East Hampton, New York; Bonner David Galleries in Scottsdale; Urban Art in Seoul, South Korea; Guy Pieters Gallery in Knokke-Heist, Belgium; Gallery Delaive in Amsterdam; Galerie von Braunbehrens in Stuttgart, Germany; Davis Klemm Gallery in Wiesbaden, Germany; and Rarity Gallery in Mykonos, Greece.

 Peter Anton's solo exhibition titled "Sweet Dreams" opened at the Lyman Allyn Art Museum on July 18, 2020 and ran through October 18th, 2020.
 The exhibition included some of Anton’s signature sculptures including large boxed chocolates, donuts, ice cream cones and sundaes, and giant cakes on pedestals.
 The museum broke their own in-person attendance records with this exhibition.